dmbarbour/awelon/AboutAwelon.md

         objectSeal :: (block * data) -> object{block,data}

 Doing so might be more convenient for developers, and I could also have 'objectCompose' and 'objectFirst' patterns.
 My current thought, however, is that I should wait on this until I'm sure I've found a minimal but expressive approach.
 It isn't critical to have objects right away.

+A dedicated operator for tight coupling (a tight version of `*`) might be an interesting possibility, especially if I provide blind operations on sealed values.

+### Mobility Types and Constraints

+It might be interesting to constrain code-distribution based on assertions/challenges of the form:

+* if you can prove you can acquire sealed value foo
+* if you can prove you can unseal this challenge

+The idea is that we don't want to accidentally distribute values.

 ### Rewrite Rules, Equational Laws, or Macros?